alexia-maria/IntroductionToRobotics/README.md

 This assignment involves simulating a 3-floor elevator control system using LEDs, buttons, and a buzzer with Arduino.
 By the end of this task, you will gain experience in using button state change, implementing debouncing techniques, and coordinating multiple components to represent real-world scenarios.

 The video of my homework is available on youtube: https://youtube.com/shorts/zBxAHPYWnX0

+# Homework 4

+The  initial  position  should  be  on  the  DP.
+The  currentposition always blinks (irrespective of the fact that the segment is on oroff).
+Use the joystick to move from one position to neighbors (see table forcorresponding movement).
+Short pressing the button toggles the segmentstate  from  ON  to  OFF  or  from  OFF  to  ON.
+Long  pressing  the  buttonresets the entire display by turning all the segments OFF and moving thecurrent position to the decimal point.